 Supporting staff and customers who live and work in the communities we deal with is a real positive.
 The Calf Club or Pet Days usually held over September through to November are really enjoyed because the youngsters go to a lot of effort for the day.
 It is often a community fundraiser as well.

-McFall Fuel is proud to be recognized as a friend of the Trustpower TECT Rescue Helicopter and are the supplier of the Rapid Response vehicle for the team so that they can to get to emergencies quickly and safely.
+McFall Fuel is proud to be recognized as a friend of the Trustpower TECT Rescue Helicopter.
 It is such an invaluable community service and just like so many other businesses should the situation arise, people in urgent need can be reached quickly and treated immediately which is important.
 The great majority of the McFall Fuel staff cover many kilometres each day to reach customers who are often working in quite remote locations.
 The service provides these communities and businesses that we work with and in, with that safety net when accidents occur and time is critical.

 McFall Fuel have supported the Life Education Trust in this area for a number of years.
-We fuel the teacher’s vehicle and the mobile classroom each year to help with the costs of running such an effective educational programme.
+We fuel two teachers vehicles and the mobile classroom each year to help with the costs of running such an effective educational programme in the Waipa Region.

-McFall Fuel in partnership with the BP 2go Summit provide the fuel for the vehicles to collect, deliver and run the various activities that Good Neighbour provide within the community.
+McFall Fuel provide the fuel for the vehicles to collect, deliver and run the various activities that Good Neighbour provide within the Tauranga community.

 The Good Neighbour Trust is working to make a positive difference within the Tauranga Community.
 Building better relationships through simple acts of kindness and generosity sees the Trust involved in food rescue, community gardens, mowing lawns, and getting firewood as part of their commitment to helping neighbours transform their communities.